Do you ever worry you are misspelling (or mispronouncing) a word despite its obvious acceptance by your audience?

-The following ngram, which graphs the use of exploitive and exploitative (as a percentage of all words used) in a large number of English-language works published in the 20th century, shows that the longer form is now preferred by a huge margin:
+The nGram, which graphs the use of exploitive and exploitative (as a percentage of all words used) across English-language works, shows that exploitative has long been accepted as the correct form of the word in written text.

 Exploitative’s root is exploit, meaning an achievement, advantage, or result.
 It comes from the Old French esploit, meaning “outcome of an action,” and was first used in the 1880s.